New details emerge in fatal hit-and-run in Kremmling

 Deputy District Attorney Hesson requested a $5,000 cash or surety bond for Flores.
 Judge Herringer then set the bond for Flores at $1,500 cash or surety.

-On May 31, the district attorney’s office formally charged Flores with two felonies — vehicular homicide and leaving the scene of an accident, and one misdemeanor — driving under the influence.
-During a hearing that afternoon, the District Attorney’s office requested a bond condition of monitored sobriety be put in place should Flores post bond, as he was convicted of a Driving While Ability Impaired on May 17.
+On the morning of May 31, the district attorney’s office formally charged Flores with two felonies — vehicular homicide and leaving the scene of an accident, and one misdemeanor — driving under the influence.
+During a separate hearing on the afternoon of May 31, the District Attorney’s office requested a bond condition of monitored sobriety be put in place should Flores post bond, due to the fact that he was convicted of driving while ability impaired (DWAI) on May 17.separate

+According to the Grand County Sheriff’s Office, Flores is still in custody with a posted bond of $1,500 at the time of publication.

 Support Local Journalism